GoogleCloudPlatform/click-to-deploy/docker/kafka/README.md

 Consult [Marketplace container documentation](https://cloud.google.com/marketplace/docs/container-images) for additional information about setting up your Docker environment.

-## <a name="running-kafka-docker"></a>Running Gitlab
+## <a name="running-kafka-docker"></a>Running Kafka

-This section describes how to spin up a Gitlab service using this image.
+This section describes how to spin up a Kafka service using this image.

 ### <a name="Runnung-Kafka-with-Zookeeper-service)"></a>Running Kafka with Zookeeper service